top of page

 With any luck she can feel us all glaring.

-Leith joins us after passing off the cup to a teammate for their spin around the ice.
+Leith joins us after passing off the cup, giving someone else their spin around the ice.
 “Hey!
 You watched me, right?
 How good do I look holding Lord Stanley?
 Best one here if I do say so myself… What?”
 He whips his head, following our line of sight.
 “Oh, for fuck’s sake.
 How the hell is she still around?”

-Proud parents and excited children who don’t realize the magnitude of what’s going on other than getting to be with their dads on the ice.
-Wives and girlfriends congratulating their guys on a win well earned.
-A hot slice of shame twists like a knife to my gut for being jealous of the families my teammates have.
+Proud parents and excited children who don’t realize the magnitude of what’s going on, other than getting to be with their dad on the ice.
+Wives and girlfriends congratulating their guy on a win well earned.
+A hot slice of shame twists like a knife in my gut for being jealous of the families my teammates have.

 I’m aching to have that moment of my own.

-Holy Stanley is the hardest earned trophy in sports.
-Which is why we all nursed injuries the entire playoffs but pushed through so long as we played today.
+Lord Stanley is the hardest earned trophy in sports.
+Which is why we all nursed injuries the entire playoffs but pushed through so we could play today.
 Anything to get our names etched in history.
-That’s the shitty thing about history and the rings on the cup; they come and go.
+But that’s the shitty thing about history and the rings on the cup; they come and go.
 The Stanley Cup goes up for grabs next year all over again.
-Someday, when the rings are too full of names to bear any more, they get replaced with new ones waiting to be filled.
+Someday, when the rings are too full of names, they get replaced with new ones waiting to be filled.

 What stays is family, the one thing all around us that I can’t drag my eyes from.
 The one thing I don’t seem to have, other than my guys.
 They’ve always been enough before, but with this hollow feeling in my chest, I want more.